Love for God - Love for each other - Love for learning

 We can offer you:

 At St Osmund’s, the welfare of the child is paramount.
 This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-This post is subject to an enhanced DBS clearance and satisfactory references.

 All staff should understand their responsibility to safeguarding and promoting the welfare of children and young people.
 Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.
 Staff should work, and be seen to work, in an open and transparent way.